ansible/workshops/exercises/ansible_rhel/2.7-wrap/README.md

 Click **Save**.

-Run the template by clicking the Rocket icon.
+Run the template by clicking the **Launch** button.

 ### Check the Results

-This time we use the power of Ansible to check the results: execute curl to get the web content from each node, orchestrated by an ad-hoc command on the command line of your Automation Controller control host:
+This time we use the power of Ansible to check the results: execute uri to get the web content from each node, orchestrated by an Ansible playbook labeled `check_url.yml`

 > **Tip**
 >